dddddddddzzzz/open-heart-element/README.md

 and sets a key in `localStorage` to remember that a heart has been sent for this object ID.

+Note: This element does not come with any styling.

 ### Attributes

 #### Functional